alonyaar/Emotional-World/README.md

 # Emotional World

-[Enter the map](https://alonyaar.github.io/Emotional-World) - **Works best on Google Chrome!**
+[ENTER THE MAP](https://alonyaar.github.io/Emotional-World) - **Works best on Google Chrome!**

 ---

-- The project maps 53 languages by comparing their daily use of approx. 100 words that deals with emotions, feelings and experiences
+- The project maps 53 languages by comparing their daily use of approx. 100 words that deal with emotions, feelings and experiences

 - I used [this database](http://worldlex.lexique.org/) to calculate the frequency of the words in each language.
 Then, by translating the words to 60 languages I